-The solution uses Google App Engine to run the system under test.
-To deploy the system under test, you need an active Google Cloud Platform account so that you can install and run the Google Cloud Platform SDK.
+The solution uses App Engine to run the system under test.
+To deploy the system under test, you need an active Google Cloud Platform account so that you can install and run the Cloud SDK.
 With the SDK in place, you can deploy the sample web application with a single command.
 The source code for the web application is available as part of the tutorial at the end of this document.

 Deploying load testing tasks